Imprisonment of Abdullah Öcalan: Visitation rights

 From 27 July 2011 until 2 May 2019, Abdullah Öcalan's lawyers were not allowed to meet with him.
 From July 2011 until December 2017, his lawyers filed more than 700 appeals for visits, all of which were rejected. Öcalan was banned from receiving visits for nearly two years, from 6 October 2014 until 11 September 2016, when his brother Mehmet Öcalan visited him for Eid al-Adha.
 On 6 September 2018, visits from lawyers were banned for six months due to previous punishments Öcalan received between 2005 and 2009, the fact that his lawyers made their conversations with him public, and the belief that Öcalan was leading the PKK through communications with his lawyers.
 He was again banned from receiving visits until 12 January 2019, when his brother was allowed to visit him a second time.
 His brother reported that his health was good.
 The ban on lawyer visits was lifted in April 2019, and Öcalan saw his lawyers on 2 May 2019.

 Political influences

+In 2008, the Justice Minister of Turkey, Mehmet Ali Şahin, said that between 2006 and 2007, 949 people were convicted and more than 7,000 people prosecuted for calling Öcalan "esteemed" (Sayın).
 In 2011, almost a hundred Kurdish mayors were charged with terror propaganda for demanding better detention conditions for Öcalan.
 Politicians from the pro-Kurdish Peoples Democratic Party (HDP) raised the issue of his solitary confinement several times in the Turkish parliament and demanded that Öcalan be allowed to communicate with his relatives and lawyers.
 During the peace process between the PKK and Turkey, Öcalan received visits from politicians of the Peace and Democracy Party (BDP), between January and March 2013.
 In support of the peace process, the PKK released six Turkish soldiers and two state employees in March 2013, on Öcalan's orders.